-During the Energy Age the Ydlontrostl Republic learned of the Elves, though the Elves never learned of them.
+During the Energy Age the Republic of Hest learned of the Elves, though the Elves never learned of them.
 They were able to procure a supply of bacteria that make plastic from wood and other vegetable wastes, so that they were able to make plastic sheeting cheaply enough to cover commercial quantities of onions for the dark, and all trade with the lowlands was curtailed for the remainder of the Energy Age.
 The ports and roads up the hills were abandoned.
 We have to assume that because that plastic was put on at dusk and removed at dawn, it was never seen from space.

 During The Fall the republic collapsed because they were very dependent on tallgrains at the time.
 The canal was never extended, and fell into disrepair by 2400bc.
 The population of the area found substitutes for the tallgrains and after a century was increasing again.
 Several powerful kingdoms arose in the land along the ancient canal, their names live on in some of the names of the individual cities that make up the urban area today.
 There was more pomp and bluster than warfare between them.
 There were powerful nobles and lots of international intrigue.
 It would be fertile ground for romance writers if any of them knew the time and period.

-During this time the temple of Karasis Yuhal was built in the kingdom of Yuhal.
+During this time the temple of Karasis Yuhal was built in the republic of Yuhal.
 Yuhal was in what is now one of the western arms of the urban area.
 The temple is one of the largest buildings ever constructed.
 It is seven miles along the north to south axis and three miles east to west in each of the arms.
 The three mile square Courtyard of Sunset was between them.
-At that time the building walls were five hundred feet of sheet crystal residence chambers around that court and the whole courtyard was paved and landscaped.
+At that time the building walls were up to five hundred feet of sheet crystal residence chambers around that court and the whole courtyard was paved and landscaped.

 That was all done in the name of the god the Fmak emperor claimed to represent on the mortal plain.
 The escaped slaves had not given up their religion, just their need for a single man to represent him.
-The kingdom of Yuhal was the last to continue the traditions of the republic.
+The republic of Yuhal was the last to continue the traditions of the Hest republic.
 As it was a theological republic, the church was the state and housed in the temple.
 As most of the people had voted themselves onto government handouts by then, most of them were also housed in the temple.
 The church continued to receive a lot of support from people thruout the area, and continued to maintain churches in all the states of the area.
 Yuhal even had the canal restored for awhile, before it became the economic basket case it was in its later years.